 - Collaborate with Educational Support Services (ESS) to identify students with learning needs and provide the appropriate support services

-- Process all college and scholarship applications
+- Process college and scholarship applications using Naviance

-- Coordinate visits from college representatives
+- Coordinate onsite visits from public and private college representatives

 Where do HCS students go to college?
 [Find Out Now]